This article looks at using portable Bluetooth speakers in the classroom.

-There were several problems with this, apart from shoulder and back ache.
+There were several problems with this, apart from the teacher getting shoulder injuries and back ache.

 The power cable didn’t usually reach very far and those sitting near the corner where the CD player was found it too loud and those in the opposite corner could hardly hear what was being said.

-It could often take a while to locate song number 73 towards the end of the book.
+It could often take a while to locate song number 73 if you were learning from lessons towards the end of the book.

-There is another option that modern technology provides, namely using a portable Bluetooth speaker in the classroom.
+There is another option that modern technology provides, namely using portable Bluetooth speakers in the classroom.